7RU7H/CTFs/HackTheBox/Retired-Machines/Reddish/Reddish-Helped-through.md

 3. cat file transfer
 4. /dev/shm directory
 5. Manual (Heard but not tried till now) Go Programs by using ldflags and upx packing from 10Mb to 3Mb!
+6. Power of chisel only.
+7. Excalidraw is time consuming compare to pen and paper but looks good, I guess I'll add a drawing pad to eventually one day shop list

 [Ippsec Reddish Video](https://www.youtube.com/watch?v=Yp4oxoQIBAM)